Robotics: Biomimetic flying robots (BFRs)

+Biologically-inspired flying robots

+A class of robots that are biologically inspired, but which do not attempt to mimic biology, are creations such as the Entomopter.
+Funded by DARPA, NASA, the United States Air Force, and the Georgia Tech Research Institute and patented by Prof. Robert C. Michelson for covert terrestrial missions as well as flight in the lower Mars atmosphere, the Entomopter flight propulsion system uses low Reynolds number wings similar to those of the hawk moth (Manduca sexta), but flaps them in a non-traditional "opposed x-wing fashion" while "blowing" the surface to enhance lift based on the Coandă effect as well as to control vehicle attitude and direction.
+Waste gas from the propulsion system not only facilitates the blown wing aerodynamics, but also serves to create ultrasonic emissions like that of a Bat for obstacle avoidance.
+The Entomopter and other biologically-inspired robots leverage features of biological systems, but do not attempt to create mechanical analogs.

 Snaking

 Several snake robots have been successfully developed.
 Mimicking the way real snakes move, these robots can navigate very confined spaces, meaning they may one day be used to search for people trapped in collapsed buildings.
 The Japanese ACM-R5 snake robot can even navigate both on land and in water.

 Skating

 A small number of skating robots have been developed, one of which is a multi-mode walking and skating device.
 It has four legs, with unpowered wheels, which can either step or roll.
 Another robot, Plen, can use a miniature skateboard or roller-skates, and skate across a desktop.

 Climbing

 Several different approaches have been used to develop robots that have the ability to climb vertical surfaces.
 One approach mimics the movements of a human climber on a wall with protrusions; adjusting the center of mass and moving each limb in turn to gain leverage.
-An example of this is Capuchin, built by Dr. Ruixiang Zhang at Stanford University, California.
+An example of this is Capuchin, built by Ruixiang Zhang at Stanford University, California.
 Another approach uses the specialized toe pad method of wall-climbing geckoes, which can run on smooth surfaces such as vertical glass.
 Examples of this approach include Wallbot and Stickybot.

-China's Technology Daily reported on 15 November 2008, that Dr. Li Hiu Yeung and his research group of New Concept Aircraft (Zhuhai) Co., Ltd. had successfully developed a bionic gecko robot named "Speedy Freelander".
-According to Dr. Yeung, the gecko robot could rapidly climb up and down a variety of building walls, navigate through ground and wall fissures, and walk upside-down on the ceiling.
+China's Technology Daily reported on 15 November 2008, that Li Hiu Yeung and his research group of New Concept Aircraft (Zhuhai) Co., Ltd. had successfully developed a bionic gecko robot named "Speedy Freelander".
+According to Yeung, the gecko robot could rapidly climb up and down a variety of building walls, navigate through ground and wall fissures, and walk upside-down on the ceiling.
 It was also able to adapt to the surfaces of smooth glass, rough, sticky or dusty walls as well as various types of metallic materials.
 It could also identify and circumvent obstacles automatically.
 Its flexibility and speed were comparable to a natural gecko.
 A third approach is to mimic the motion of a snake climbing a pole.